substance/texture/CONTRIBUTING.md

 ## Write a converter test

-It's important you test your converter throughly.
+It's important you test your converter throughly, otherwise content could be lost.
 The following examples can be used as a reference.

 - [Paragraph Test](test/jats/paragraph.test.js) (Text Node)
 - [ExtLink Test](test/jats/ext-link.test.js) (Annotation Node)